coderefinery/manuals/host.md

 later, but they could be.

 - Record the workshop or give permission for others to record.
-  - If you are recording, you can't leave and go to other rooms.
+  - If you are recording, you can't go to other breakout rooms.
   - Perhaps a separate computer could record?
-- spotlight speaker
+- Spotlight the current speaker
 - dual monitor mode?
 - ensure that screen is always being shared?
 - stay in speaker view (not gallery view)